Foods that are not processed have not had the goodness extracted; and are far tastier.

 Those who adhere to this view of freedom of choice would see nothing immoral about growing tobacco, distilling alcoholic beverages and extracting much of the goodness from farm products.
 The public is eagerly waiting to buy and may grumble but have little concern about the astronomic mark up in price.
 These companies are simply providing what the people want.

-Then there is a second view that such things are unconscionable and it is society’s responsibility to intervene and protect citizens from such exploitation.
+Then there is a second view that these things are unconscionable and it is society’s responsibility to intervene and protect citizens from exploitation.
 Prohibition of the sale of spirits, dagga and drugs is the duty of government.
 At the very least there should be punitive “sin taxes” on the sale of such products; as has just been applied to vaping.

 Political correctness lies at the centre of this dilemma.
-Educating the public means grasping many thorny nettles that society has been very reluctant to do, choosing rather to let people exercise their democratic rights despite the great dangers associated with these “unsafe practices.”
+Educating the public means grasping many thorny nettles that society has been very reluctant to do; choosing rather to let people exercise their democratic rights despite the great dangers associated with these “unsafe practices.”
 The sacredness of the individual far surpasses the common good.

 In sharp contrast, HIV infection has proved far too prickly an issue for society to grasp.
 Today the prevalence continues to rise with 20% of young and middle-aged adults in South Africa now being infected.
-So too the obesity pandemic and attendant diabetes; it’s “fat bashing.”

-The responsibility, one in which I would suggest society has been gravely amiss, lies equally with the Department of Health, every educator and certainly every doctor; parents and the media too.
-Just imagine if thirty years ago every teacher, minister of religion and radio announcer started the day with a statement to the effect that every person who sleeps around will become chronically ill, have to take toxic medicine for the rest of their lives and probably die long before their time.
+Just imagine if thirty years ago teachers, ministers of religion and radio announcers started the day with a statement to the effect that every person who sleeps around will become chronically ill, have to take toxic medicine for the rest of their lives and probably die long before their time.

 How many of the three million South African victims of HIV who have died would still be alive?
-If each hour every TV station was to give 30 seconds to a public service slot.
+If each hour every TV station was obliged to give 30 seconds to a public service slot.
 The number of child-headed homes is terrifying.
 If it wasn’t for grannies, society would have collapsed.

 The Human Immunodeficiency Virus is just as deadly as the bacteria that cause meningitis, TB and cholera; it just kills more slowly.
 There is no way around it; if HIV had been treated as a notifiable disease, with the same energy and transparency as Covid, millions of lives in South Africa would have been saved; it’s a deadly infection, not some holy cow.

 The irritating philosophical question is who then should be responsible for picking up the tab when those who indulge in unsafe practices begin to succumb.
-I have the right to smoke but who must cough up when I get cancer, emphysema or have a stroke?

 I can indulge in sugary treats but who twenty years later must pay for the insulin?
 We can allow millers to extract the best part from our grains; but why then are we so surprised when 50% of children in many rural villages are permanently stunted and are unable to read, write and do basic arithmetic?